angelahchen/SEMS_Manuscript/README.md

 Parameters_for_summary_statistics_GLM.R
 Generate_summary_statistics_GLM.R

 **Note 3** Setting 8 and Setting 16 contain tables for different window sizes: 500KB, 2MB, and 10MB.
-These are shown in Figure 1 and Figure 2 in the manuscript.
+These are shown in Figure 1-3 in the manuscript.